mintyfresh/generalis/README.md

 Writing to the ledger is accomplished by creating a Transaction record, with the associated credit and debit entries applying changes to the balances of their corresponding accounts.

+For a Transaction to be valid, the credit and debit entries included in the transaction must balance.
+This means that the sum of all credits must equal the sum of all debits (per currency).
+This is a best-effort constraint is enforced by a validation on the transaction model, as well as by marking key attributes on persisted ledger entries as read-only.
+Generalis is not able to prevent validations from being disabled or removed, nor existing data from being modified directly in the database.
+For more information, see the [data integrity](#data-integrity) section.

 Transactions also store additional information to describe the changes made to the ledger:

 | Field          | Type          | Usage |